pkepley/pkepley.github.io/_posts/2020-10-24-HPI_Chorus.md

 Midwest and South tend to have a lower pitch than the West and Northeast, indicating that housing prices for states in these regions have generally increased less over time.
-Also, except for the Midwest, each region has at least one outlier state which has seen substantially greater growth in housing prices than the other states in the region.
+Also, except for the Midwest, each region has at least one outlier state which grew much more rapidly than the other states in the region.
 These outliers can be heard singing out above the rest in a slightly higher register than the others.